 According to the police report, an officer who visited the property “did not see any sign of a totem pole.”
 But unfortunately for the suspect, he had violated the first rule of Totem Pole Stealing Club. “[A neighbor] told me,” the officer wrote, “that [the suspect] has been talking about getting a totem pole for his property for several months.”
 Police were then able to locate some contractors who said they had helped the man move a totem pole into his garage, and that was enough for a warrant.
 Eventually, the man confessed to taking the pole and said they could find it “at a Senior Center in Oregon, on a boat trailer.”

 Oregon police found the stolen totem pole at that location.
-In fact, they found two:
+In fact, they found two.

-It turned out that the suspect, 69-year-old Charles Jenks, had been dreaming of getting a totem pole for a new home he was building.
+It turned out that the suspect, a 69-year-old Oregon man, had been dreaming of getting a totem pole for a new home he was building.
 (He apparently was going to put it inside a two-story stairwell, not just stick it in the lawn where everybody could see it.
 Because that would be crazy.)
 I guess these aren’t available on eBay, so he decided to steal one in broad daylight.
 Why he stole two—the second one from outside a grocery store in Oregon—was never explained.

 In 1899, some “leading Seattle citizens” visiting Alaska came back with a very fine totem pole, which they set up in Pioneer Square.
 There were conflicting stories as to how they came by this item.
 According to one of the leading citizens, the Indians were happy to get rid of it: